Thucydides Trap: China–United States relations

-The term is primarily used and was coined in relation to a potential military conflict between the United States and the People's Republic of China.
+The term is today primarily used and was revived by Allison in relation to a potential military conflict between the United States and the People's Republic of China.
 Chinese leader and CCP general secretary Xi Jinping referenced the term, cautioning that "We all need to work together to avoid the Thucydides trap."
 The term gained further influence in 2018 as a result of an increase in US-Chinese tensions after US President Donald Trump imposed tariffs on almost half of China's exports to the US, leading to a trade war.

 Western scholars have noted that there are a number of pressing issues the two nations are at odds over that increase the likelihood of the two powers falling into the Thucydides trap, including the continued de facto independence of Taiwan supported by Western countries, China's digital policing and its use of cyber espionage, differing policies towards North Korea, China's increased naval presence in the Pacific and its claims over the South China Sea, and human rights issues in Xinjiang, Tibet, and Hong Kong.
 Some also point to the consolidation of power by Xi Jinping, the belief in an irreconcilable differences in values, and the trade deficit as further evidence the countries may be slipping into the Thucydides trap.
+Foreign Times, however, argues that Bejing believes China can escape the Thucydides Trap because the United States will weaken internally before a confrontation becomes inevitable.

+Xi asked Trump during a May 2026 summit in China if their two nations could avoid the trap.
+During a state visit by Xi Jinping to the United States in September 2026 Xi again warned Trump about the risk of the Thucydides trap leading to military confrontation between USA and China.